kunyangli/3D_Jet_Geometry-/README.md

 jet.Find_MaxFlux(file1,Upstream_Bounds,number_of_points)

+To execute the code, execute the Jet_Curry_Main.py code as a normal Python code.
+If the Jet_Curry.pyc file is in the same directory as Jet_Curry_Main, the functions will be automatically imported.

 where jet tells the code to pull the function from the code Jet_Curry.
 Find_MaxFlux is the function in Jet_Curry being called.

 For the functions in Jet_Curry, all arguments must be included as the example.

 The following must be defined:

 1) The core location is the point where the stream originates in the code.
+Not necessarily the origin.

-2) Upstream is the core points.
+2) Upstream is the core points (by default).
 However, it still needs to be defined just in case the user didn't want the core in the geometry calculations.

-3) Downstream is the point where the code should stop calculating the 3D Geometry.
+3) Downstream is the point where the code should stop.

-4) Theta.
-Line of sight.
+4) Theta, angle of line of sight.
 This value must be entered in radians.

+5) Fits Image must be a standard NASA FITS file format to be read by astropy.